benwiley4000/react-dot-fragment/README.md

 ## compatibility

 This module works with React 15 or later.
-It works in Node or in any browser which supports ES2015 class syntax.
+It works in Node or in any browser which supports ES2015 class syntax. *TODO: remove the environment limitation by using Babel (#2).*

 ## contributing